-First, you’re just like everyone that ever started in amateur radio!
+First, you’re just like everyone that ever started with amateur radio!
 Don’t worry about your skills or lack thereof.
 No one was born knowing this information.
 You can get your license with a few easy steps.

 First, you will need to pass a test to get your Technician license.
 We encourage you to keep studying and get your General license.
 The study material between these two tests is very similar, and once you get your General license, you will have access to all of the capabilities of amateur radio.
 There is an Amateur Extra license, but it really doesn’t gain you many usable privileges, it’s more for bragging rights, and you can work on that later in your career.